grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Getting started/04 Create/01 JavaScript Extensions.md

 </CodeGroup>

-Run the test with `./k6 run test.js`, which should output the following:
+Run the test with `./k6 run test.js`.

+It should output the following:

 ```shell
 INFO[0000] true, 2 is greater than 1                     source=console